taylornordike/taylornordike/_posts/2021-03-12-The-Photographic-Life-of-Harriet-Tubman.md

 **Summary**

-_The Photographic Life of Harriet Tubman_ is a project that has been put together for the purpose of telling the fascinating and important story of ex-slave, abolitionist, and feminist H  arriet Tubman.
+_The Photographic Life of Harriet Tubman_ is a project that has been put together for the purpose of telling the fascinating and important story of ex-slave, abolitionist, and feminist Harriet Tubman.
 This website covers the many facets of her life ranging from her life as a slave to the fight to put her on the twenty-dollar bill in a digestible but informative manner.
 Throughout the website is a collection of both photography and artwork made in her honor, bringing her legacy to life even a hundred years after her death.

 **Content**